Ocean Changemaker: Emily Penn

 Watch Emily Penn speaking on BBC World News about plastic pollution.

-When you think about plastic pollution in the ocean, what are your biggest concern and your biggest hope?
+When you think about plastic pollution in the ocean, what are your biggest concerns and your biggest hope?

 The health of the ocean can bounce back if we take off the pressure of plastic pollution – it’s an amazingly resilient ecosystem.
 My hope is that with the increasing awareness around the world of the problems of plastic, we can together push for upstream solutions from policymakers and businesses.
 I think we can make a difference, but we need to take action now!